kdroidFilter/mines/.junie/guidelines.md

 - Lottie animations are used for visual effects (confetti, explosion)
 - Icons are sourced from Google Material Design
 - The font used is licensed under the SIL Open Font License (OFL)

+### Final checks

+- All code should compile.
+Actually run the tests to make sure it does.
+- Remove unused code and imports.